dwhitacre/tm-medals/README.md

 This only really should be run directly when composing all the services together via docker compose.

-### TmSim
+### TmioSim

-This is a simulator of trackmania APIs using mockoon.
+This is a simulator of trackmania io's APIs using mockoon.
 If you want to make changes to this you will likely want to download the mockoon GUI, though direct changes to the json are technically supported as well.
 This is used in all local environments by default to avoid hitting tm's api unecessarily for development and testing purposes.